 Spring Park, Newton Highlands, and Newton Center Playground before it disappears in a tunnel through Waban Hill.
 Woodlands, pine forest, meadows.

 Enters Newton Upper Falls over Echo Bridge across

 Nearly joins Cochituate Aqueduct near Cold

-Spring Park, and disappears into a tunnel at Gray Cliff Road
+Spring Park, and disappears into a tunnel at Gray Cliff Road in Newton Center.

 ||Built to bring

 water to Boston from the